streamingfast/near-firehose-indexer/README.md

-# NEAR Deepmind Indexer
+# NEAR Firehose Indexer

-Near Deepmind Indexer is an application that leverages [Near Indexer's micro-framework](https://github.com/near/nearcore/tree/master/chain/indexer) to output protobuf files
+Near Firehose Indexer is an application that leverages [Near Indexer's micro-framework](https://github.com/near/nearcore/tree/master/chain/indexer) to output protobuf files

 ## Requirements

 Before you proceed, make sure you have the following software installed:
 * [rustup](https://rustup.rs/) or Rust version that is mentioned in `rust-toolchain` file in the root of nearcore project.

-## Configuring NEAR Deepmind Indexer
+## Configuring NEAR Firehose Indexer

-To run the NEAR Deepmind Indexer connected to a network we need to have configs and keys prepopulated.
+To run the NEAR Firehose Indexer connected to a network we need to have configs and keys prepopulated.
 The configs and keys must be placed in a home directory, which has the following structure:

 homedir
 ├── config.json     *required - node configuration file*